Farrah Abraham Bashed By ‘Teen Mom OG’ Co-Stars Amber Portwood And Catelynn Baltierra

 “Farrah who?… Farrah who?
 Farrah Fawcett?
 She’s dead.
 Rest in peace.
 She was beautiful.
 Farrah Fawcett is dead.
 I love Amber and Maci, but poor Farrah Fawcett.
 Rest in peace.”

-Meanwhile, Farrah Abraham, mom-of-one, is busy running her three business which includes FroCo, a frozen yogurt shop, Sophia Laurent, which is a children’s boutique named after her daughter, and her Furniture by Farrah store.
+Meanwhile, Farrah Abraham, mom of one, is busy running her three businesses which includes FroCo, a frozen yogurt shop; Sophia Laurent, which is a children’s boutique named after her daughter; and her Furniture by Farrah store.
 Currently, Abraham is looking to expand FroCo through various franchises.
 According to Vice, back in 2016, Farrah had an interest in FroCo outposts in California, South Carolina, and Louisiana.

 #babyboss @sophialabraham playing @sophialaurentchildrensboutique #Play #Shop #Fun #austintx #lakeway #gifts #springbreak #spring